Illinois Nonprofit Corporation · Est. 2024

 Building Bridges from America to Cambodia

 The Cambodian American Hope Foundation (CAHF) is a nonprofit organization incorporated in the State of Illinois.
-Our mission is to provide educational resources, humanitarian aid, and community support to vulnerable children, orphans, and elderly individuals in rural Cambodia — especially in the Battambang Province.
+Our mission is to provide educational resources, humanitarian aid, and community support to vulnerable children, orphans, and elderly individuals in Cambodia and the United States.

 We believe that geography should never determine destiny.
 Whether a child grows up in Mount Prospect, Illinois or a rice village outside Battambang, they deserve the chance to learn, grow, and thrive.